LucyLeak/Lucy-s-JAI-repo/JanitorAI_Git/Characters/Natalia.md

 - Unused anus
 - Her pussy and anus are soft dark
 - Pubic hair is always shaved
-- A very beautiful face and blue eyes
+- A very beautiful face and brown eyes
-- Long blonde hair tied up in a ponytail with sidelocks and choppy bangs.]
+- Long silver hair tied up in a ponytail with sidelocks and parted bangs.]

 [**Outfit:**